fwd/nano-js/README.md

 <script src="https://dev.nano.to/pay.js"></script>
 ```

+### Nano Paywall

+Easily monetize any DOM element on your website.

-> **This tools is not for keeping secrets from the public.
+> **This library is not for keeping secrets from the public.
 It was created to make it easier for users to support you.
 Anyone can bypass paywalls with some tinkering.**

-### Nano Paywall

 ```html
 <script>